readthedocs/readthedocs.org/docs/privacy-policy.rst

 or correlate your IP address with your identity.
 Google provides further information about its own privacy practices and offers a `browser add-on to opt out of Google Analytics tracking <https://tools.google.com/dlpage/gaoptout>`_.
+You may also opt-out of analytics on Read the Docs by enabled Do Not Track.

 How Read the Docs secures your information